Kinto/kinto/docs/api.rst

 If changing the article ``resolved_url`` violates the unicity constraint, a ``409 Conflict`` error response is returned (see :ref:`error channel <_error-responses>`).

+:note:

+    Note that ``url`` is a readonly field, and thus cannot generate conflicts here.